Simply put, art conservation is the preservation of cultural heritage for future generations

 What exactly do they do?

 According to the American Institute for Conservation (AIC), the main governing body of the profession in the U.S., conservators are charged with "certain obligations to the cultural property, to its owners and custodians, to the conservation profession, and to society as a whole."
 These obligations are strictly outlined in the AIC Code of Ethics.
 Before taking on any project, conservators must first understand the materials and methods of construction of a cultural object, as well as its historical significance.
 In this way, conservators ensure that any action undertaken is in keeping with the artist or maker's original intent, that any intervention is as minimal as possible and will not damage the original material, that materials used in treatment have been thoroughly tested and proven to have good aging properties, and finally, that every action undertaken is rigorously documented, both through written reports and photographic documentation.
 Any and all stakeholders are consulted throughout the process.

 But they don't just do treatments, do they?

 No, absolutely not.
-In fact, many conservation professionals oversee large collections of objects and employ preventive conservation measures, such as studying effects of light damage, proper environmental controls, storage needs, integrated pest management, and display parameters.
+In fact, many conservation professionals oversee large collections of objects and employ preventive conservation measures, such as studying effects of light damage, proper environmental controls and display parameters, storage needs, integrated pest management, sustainability, and disaster mitigation planning.
 Conservation science is another entire corner of the profession, where highly trained chemists, both organic and inorganic, dedicate their careers to understanding materials and methods of art and artifact manufacture, work that adds to our fundamental understanding of material culture.
 Many conservation professionals are also committed to outreach and to sharing the word about what we do.
 Much like this blog seeks to do!